advancedroboticsaws/angel/README.md

 1. Prepare your odroid XU4 board with ubuntu 14.04 on it.
 2. Find a monitor and a hdmi cable and connect to odroid.
 3. Check odroid IP address.

-	Open a terminal and type the following command on odroid board.
+	Power on odroid and open a terminal and type the following command on odroid board.

 	```
 	ifconfig
 	```
 	On angel-1.1, IP address should be `192.168.25.110`
 4. Download this repository and compile it on odroid by going though the following steps.

+	On a terimal, please type the following command.

 	```
 	ssh odroid@[Odroid IP address]